Best Period Tracker App 2026: Clue vs Flo vs Ovia — Honest Comparison

 - Are actively trying to get pregnant now

-- Want a daily fertility score
+- Want a daily fertility score and detailed charting

 - Have employer-sponsored access (many do!)